tektronix/python-package-ci-cd/workflows/test-code.md

 fast category is intended to run just the unit tests, while the general category should run a more comprehensive set of linting, build checks, and tests.
 The general category needs to use the [`tox-gh-actions`](https://pypi.org/project/tox-gh-actions/) Python package to be able to run specific tox environments based on the installed Python version.
-The fast category needs to use the [`pytest-github-report`](https://pypi.org/project/pytest-github-report/) Python package in order to create a markdown file that can be uploaded as an artifact and then used by the [`publish-test-results.yml`](./publish-test-results.md) workflow to add comments to Pull Requests that contain the test results.
+The fast category runs the `[testenv:tests]` tox environment and needs to use the [`pytest-github-report`](https://pypi.org/project/pytest-github-report/) Python package in order to create a markdown file that can be uploaded as an artifact and then used by the [`publish-test-results.yml`](./publish-test-results.md) workflow to add comments to Pull Requests that contain the test results.

-> [!IMPORTANT]
-> In order for the Codecov upload to work, a `CODECOV_TOKEN` secret must be available to the
-> calling workflow, and secrets must be set to `inherit`.

 See this sample tox configuration for an example of how to set up the tox environments so that this workflow can be used.
 This example makes use of the following Python packages: